jeremyn/roguelike-sokoban/README.md

     python3 run_tests.py

 By default, this will just run unit tests, but you can run manual test levels by adding the "--include-manual-tests" option.

-## Docker

-To run this with Docker, first build the image from the base directory with:

-    docker build -t jeremyn/roguelike-sokoban .

-Then run a container while mapping the code into it, for example:

-    docker run -it --rm -v ${PWD}:/workdir jeremyn/roguelike-sokoban

-This will give you a Bash prompt in the container in `/workdir` with the code.

 ## License